mapping-elections/site/_maps/meae.congressional.congress16.pa.county.md

 In 1820, a [special
 election](https://elections.lib.tufts.edu/catalog/tufts:pa.congress5.special.1820)
-was held in which Thomas G.MacCullough was elected to replace David Fullerton, who had resigned from office.
+was held in which Thomas G. MacCullough was elected to replace David Fullerton, who had resigned from office.

 In 1820, a [special